Preservation and Cultural Heritage

 The Certificate in Preservation and Cultural Heritage (P+CH) is a multidisciplinary graduate program that provides the practical skills and background needed to succeed in the fields of historic preservation and cultural resource management.

 The certificate program is open to Iowa State University graduate students in any College of Design major as well as those majoring in history, anthropology and related disciplines.
-Undergraduates who complete some of the P+CH classes may, upon graduation, be able to enroll as a graduate student to complete the coursework and obtain the certificate.
+Undergraduates who are interested in completing some of the P+CH classes may seek to enroll as a concurrent undergraduate/graduate student (see section 4.3.2 – ISU Undergraduate Students in Concurrent Graduate Certificate or Graduate Degree Programs).
+Then, upon undergraduate graduation, the student will be able to continue to enroll as a graduate student to complete the coursework and obtain the certificate.
 Interested students should contact firstname.lastname@example.org for guidance on how to do this to ensure the credits transfer.

 Preservation is an established and growing professional field that shares a common language with archaeology, architecture, history, interior design, planning, landscape architecture and other disciplines.
 The P+CH program at Iowa State is designed to teach real-world skills and methods that will enhance those you acquire as part of your chosen major.
 Completion of the certificate provides an operational knowledge of

 - standards for the rehabilitation and reuse of historic buildings, exteriors and interiors